qgis/QGIS-Documentation/docs/training_manual/forestry/stands_digitazing.rst

 calculate the area and the perimeter of the stands.
 You calculated areas for polygons in :doc:`../complete_analysis/analysis_exercise`.
 Go back to that lesson if you need to and calculate the areas for the forest stands.
-Name the new attribute :kbd:`Area` and make sure that the values calculated are in hectares.
+Name the new attribute ``Area`` and make sure that the values calculated are in hectares.
 You could also do the same for the perimeter.

 Now your ``forest_stands_1994`` layer is ready and packed with all the available information.